visa for bali

 Key entry tax regulations:

-• Applies to all foreign tourists, regardless of visa type
+• Applies to all foreigners, regardless of visa type

 • Must be paid before or upon arrival